 Much work is invested, on the front end, to improve a traditional employee appraisal process.
 In fact, managers can feel as if the new process is too time-consuming.

 Once the foundation of developmental goals is in place, however, time to administer the system decreases a lot.
 Each of these steps is taken with the participation and cooperation of the employee, for best results.

 Performance Management and Development in the General Work System

 - Define the purpose of the job, job duties, and responsibilities.

 - Define the priority of each job responsibility and goal.

 - Define performance standards for key components of the job.

 - Hold interim discussions and provide feedback about employee performance, preferably daily, summarized and discussed, at least, quarterly.
 (Provide positive and constructive feedback.)

 - Maintain a record of performance through critical incident reports.
 (Jot notes about contributions or problems throughout the quarter, in an employee file.
-Please focus on both positive and negative aspects of the employee's performance)
+Please focus on both the positive and negative aspects of the employee's performance)

 Immediate Preparation for the Performance Development Planning Meeting